Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 ![[Pasted image 20240403143229.png]]
 Now lets dig more into the Zeek signatures.
 The below table provides the most common conditions and filters for the Zeek signatures.
 ![[Pasted image 20240403143310.png]]

+# Zeek Scripts
+Zeek has its own event-driven scripting language, which is as powerful as high-level languages